 If you want to grow plums in your home orchard, you generally have three choices.
-You can grow the American plum (Prunus Americana), the Japanese plum (Prunus salicina) or the European plum (Prunus domestica).
+You can grow the American plum (Prunus americana, USDA hardiness zones 5-9), the Japanese plum (Prunus salicina, zones 5-8) or the European plum (Prunus domestica, zones 5-9).
 Largely because it's self-fertile and has a wide growing range, the European plum is the most popular species in the United States.

 Video of the Day

-Plums grow best in U.S. Department of Agriculture plant hardiness zones 3 through 9.
+Plums grow best in U.S. Department of Agriculture plant hardiness zones 5 through 8 or 9, depending on species and cultivar.
 You may have trouble growing plums in warmer areas.
 Deciduous trees evolved to deal with cold winter weather, and they expect it as part of their life cycle.
 If fruit trees don't get enough cold weather, called chill hours, they may fail to set fruit.

 Chill hours are the number of hours a tree spends at temperatures below 45 degrees Fahrenheit.
 If you want to grow plums in a warmer climate, like Florida, you'll need to choose a plum cultivar that growers have adapted to fruit in warm climates with fewer chill hours, such as those in the Gulf series.

 If you have a toddler who falls asleep in the car one night, you know that carrying him to bed and letting him wake up there is far less traumatic than waking him up and asking him to walk into the house.
 The same is true for plum trees.

 It's best to plant your plum tree late in the winter or early in the spring while the tree is still in its winter dormancy.
 This way, it can simply wake up and start growing in the spring.
 Dormant trees can withstand frosts and freezes, so you can plant your tree as soon as you can get a shovel into the ground.

 - When to Plant: Late winter or early spring while dormant

 - USDA Zones: 5 through 8 or 9